International Flavors & Fragrances (IFF) Q1 2017 Results - Earnings Call Transcript

 Silke Kueck - JPMorgan Securities LLC

-Well, just when I look at the Fragrance results and I look at the acquisition impact, like it look like there was a sales impact that was positive, but no profit effect.
-So, I was wondering, was that sort of like a one-time issue because you just bought it, you had to write-up inventories and you expect it to contribute to profits...?
+Well, just when I look at the Fragrance results and I look at the acquisition impact, like it looked like there was a sales impact that was positive, but no profit effect.
+So I was wondering, was that sort of like a one-time issue because you just bought it, you had to write-up inventories and you expect it to contribute to profits?

 Richard A. O’Leary - International Flavors & Fragrances, Inc.

 Yeah.
 There's two factors.
 One is, we have to write-up the inventory to basically selling price.
-So, the initial – as the initial sales of the inventory, we basically get no margin on it or very little margin on it.
+So, the initial – as the initial sales of the inventory, we basically get no margin on it, or very little margin on it.
 I think that will continue probably for at least another quarter.

-On top of that, we have, obviously, we have to step up in intangibles which will continue and we'll have that for multiple years and it really drives the impact, the synergies ultimately as we ramp up the synergies.
-That's how we get back to cost of capital returns.
+On top of that, we have, obviously, we have the step up in intangibles which will continue, and we'll have that for multiple years and it really drives the impact, the synergies.
+Ultimately, as we ramp up the synergies, that's how we get back to cost of capital returns.

 Silke Kueck - JPMorgan Securities LLC

 Okay.
 And I want to touch one more (36:38) like Latin America, because it seems that some of headwinds in Latin America has been – like when I look back, I think some of these we've seen now for like three quarters or four quarters and so.
-Like it does seem like by the time we get to the second quarter, your Latin America business should begin to get better.
+Like it does seem that by the time we get to the second quarter, your Latin America business should begin to get better.

 Well, like it seems you had these headwinds for that time, it's like four quarters whereas headwinds of the consumer side than on Ingredient side – I'm sorry, on the Fine Fragrance side than on the Ingredient side?